piotrmurach/tty-exit/README.md

 > Terminal exit codes for humans and machines.

-The goal of this library is to standardize possible exit status codes for command line applications.
-It attempts to select most common exit codes as used by POSIX-compliant tools on different Unix systems.
+The goal of this library is to provide human friendly and standard way to use exit status codes in command line applications.
+Instead of saying `exit(64)`, you can say `exit_with(:usage_error)`.
+Both indicate a failure to the parent process but the `:usage_error` is so much nicer!
+Wouldn't you agree?
+That's why `tty-exit` gathers a list of all the most common exit codes as used by POSIX-compliant tools on different Unix systems for you to use.

 The exit statuses range from 0 to 255 (inclusive).
 Any other exit status than 0 indicates a failure of some kind.
 The exit codes in the range 64-78 are adapted from the OpenBSD [sysexits.h](https://man.openbsd.org/sysexits.3).
 The codes between 125 and 128 are reserved for shell statuses as defined in [Advanced Bash Scripting Guide, Appendix E](http://tldp.org/LDP/abs/html/exitcodes.html).
 The codes in the 129-154 range correspond with the fatal signals as defined in [signal](https://man.openbsd.org/signal.3).